LaoArchAngel/fsw-wiki/Nuget/SetupVS.markdown

 are a few steps you will want to take in order to add or update FSW packages.

 ## Location of the FSW Nuget Feed
-Currently, all FSW packages are stored in the FSW share.
-The current path is:
+Currently, FSW packages are split between the FSW share and [Proget](fsw-proget).
+The FSW share path is:

 `\\Fswfs\fsw\Development\Software\nugetFeed`

 At this location you will find a large store of .nupkg files.
 These are different versions of our packages.

+Please read the instruction in the [Fsw Proget](fsw-proget) page for setup additional setup instructions.

 ## Visual Studio 2013 Setup
 To make Visual Studio search the FSW package feed for packages, follow these